4 Sources

 Copy Link

-Google has started testing a feature that merges AI Overviews with AI Mode in Search, fundamentally changing how users interact with AI-generated search snapshots
+Google has launched a global mobile test that merges AI Overviews with AI Mode in Google Search, fundamentally changing how users interact with AI-generated search snapshots

 1